Chaitu1464/Bike_Sharing_Assignment_MultipleLinearRegression/README.md

-# upGrad - :rocket: Bike Sharing Assigment :bike:
+#  :rocket: Bike Sharing Assigment :bike:

-upGrad Linear Regression Assignment - Build a model for prediction of bike rental daily count based on the environmental and seasonal settings.
+Linear Regression Assignment - Build a model for prediction of bike rental daily count based on the environmental and seasonal settings.

 ## Table of Contents
 * [General Info](#general-information)